Jack-Merrett/Jack_Portfolio/README.md

 ##
 # Current Ongoing Projects
 ## [Tokyo Resturant Recommender](https://github.com/Wolfinbarger/OniGiri) (Data Science/ Analysis)
+- Image you're in Tokyo and you're hungry, but you don't know what to eat.
+You pull out your phone and are bombarded with more options then you  know what to do with.
+Oni-giri will select either at random or with some bias (your user info) to give you a selection of restaurants in your ward until you find something you like.
-- our four man team is currently trying to build a resturant recommoneder for the tokyo metropolitan area.
+- Our four man team is currently trying to build a restaurant recommender for the Tokyo metropolitan area.
 - It is a mixture of front end and back end, but I found, cleaned, and exported the correct data to the specified file type (json).
 - Jupyter Notebook, Python(Pandas, Matplotlib, Numpy.)
 ![](https://cdn.cheapoguides.com/wp-content/uploads/sites/2/2020/05/akihabara-iStock-484915982-1024x683.jpg)